 - Delsys® Trigno electromyography equipment to see how the muscles of the body are working

 - Kistler® force platforms and Batak® reaction walls to analyse sporting performance

 - Novel® Pedar systems to analyse foot pressure

-Our laboratories include the most up-to-date equipment for assessing the physiology of human performance.
+Our laboratories include the most up-to-date equipment for assessing human performance.
 You’ll get hands-on practical experience with the following:

 - Polar® Team2 heart rate monitoring system for assessing the heart rates of a full squad of team players in real time

 - Cortex® gas analysers to evaluate cardiovascular performance